DanteTheDevil/CountryForLife/README.md

 <a href="https://ibb.co/pQzTj61"><img src="https://i.ibb.co/pQzTj61/result.jpg" alt="result" border="0"></a>
 </div>

-## Planned features

-* Rework map zoom
-* Add more info and questions to the test

 ## Contribution guide

 Contribution is a valuable part of any project, becouse a lot of people have unique ideas and good skills, that may help project to